AdobeXD/plugin-samples/guides/what-changed.md

 ## Reloading Plugins

-We have replaced the previuous 3 keyboard shortcut options with a new `Reload Plugins` command.
+We have replaced the previous 3 keyboard shortcut options with a new `Reload Plugins` command.
 The new command reloads all plugins found in the plugins folder, even newly added plugins.
 You can invoke plugin reload from the Plugins menu or by the new keyboard shortcuts.
 ```
 Mac: Plugins->Development->Reload Plugins (Shift-Cmd-R)
 Win: Plugins->Reload Plugins (Ctrl-Alt-E)